 Let’s start at the very beginning.
 The main ingredients for this recipe are:

 Hopefully there is nothing there that is too unfamiliar.

 Pork belly might immediately make you think of an English roast dinner but pork is in fact the most used meat in Chinese cooking.
 It’s believed that pigs were among the first animals domesticated for food in ancient China and because of their high fat content, pork became a staple of the lower classes providing much needed calories.

 Next on the list (spring onion, garlic and ginger) are what’s known as the holy trinity of Chinese cooking.
 These three simple ingredients are the basis for so many authentic Chinese dishes that they were a must in flavouring the rich pork before adding to the sticky, sweet, spicy sauce.

-Now I’ll admit, Sweet Chilli Dipping Sauce isn’t the most authentic of ingredients for a Hong Shao Rou recipe, but it isn’t something that many of us have lurking at the back of our kitchen cupboards.
+Now I’ll admit, Sweet Chilli Dipping Sauce isn’t the most authentic of ingredients for a Hong Shao Rou recipe.
+But, it is something that many of us have lurking at the back of our kitchen cupboards or can buy in a supermarket.
 This sweet and spicy bottle of sauce can be used for so much more than just a dip for prawn crackers!
 In this recipe it replaces a syrup usually made with brown sugar and water.
 The chilli gives it an extra hit of spice and more spice means more layers of flavour.
 It’s a win-win.